 Lizeyka Jordan joined the Center for Homecare Policy & Research in 2016 as a Research Interviewer.
 In this role, she is responsible for collecting primary data in the field by interviewing study subjects.
 In addition to this role Ms. Jordan works at the VNSNY Research Center as a Research Analyst I. In this role, she provides research and administrative support, including assistance with the development of research proposals, implementation of research designs, drafting reports summarizing applicable trends and policies and developing tables, charts, and graphs for inclusion in reports for several senior researchers and the Center’s external collaborators.

-Ms. Jordan graduated from Long Island University in 2015 with a Bachelor of Science degree in Biology.
-She is currently pursuing a Master’s degree in Epidemiology and Biostatistics from the CUNY School of Public Health at Hunter College and is expected to graduate in May 2017.
+Ms. Jordan graduated from CUNY school of Public Health at Hunter College in May 2017 with a Master’s degree in Epidemiology and Biostatistics.
 Her thesis explores an algorithm developed to predict the treatment and cure rates of new highly effective treatment regimens for chronically infected individuals with Hepatitis C in New York City.
 Her previous working experience includes three years of experience at the NYC department of Health and Mental Hygiene where she’s performed a variety of work for the Bureaus of Immunization, STD and Communicable Disease.